-Corrugated metal accents are becoming one of the most sought-after panels for interior and exterior building projects.
+Corrugated metal is becoming one of the most sought-after panels for interior and exterior building projects.
 With expanded options in both size and color, corrugated metal is popping up on new houses and renovations across the country.
-If you like the look of this wavy material, but aren’t sure where to put it, here are five new ideas for adding corrugated metal to your home.
+If you like the look of this wavy material, but aren’t sure where to put it, here are five new ways to update your home with corrugated metal.

-Wrap your island or bar in corrugated metal to upgrade a dated kitchen.
-You can choose an interesting print to bring a touch of fun or a classic neutral color for a transitional style If you’re looking for a DIY project, this is one of the easiest you’ll find.
+Wrap your island or bar in corrugated metal to upgrade an outdated kitchen.
+You can choose an interesting print to bring a unique look or opt for a classic neutral color for a transitional style.
+If you’re looking for a DIY project, this may be one of the easiest you’ll find.

 This DIY project uses 1/4 Corrugated 29 Gauge Galvanized panels with black trim for a modern style.